qooxdoo/qooxdoo/docs/configuration/compile.md

 # compile.json

 Compile.json controls the `qx compile` command, and while you can use command line parameters to compile an application, most applications will require one.

 The key concepts of a compilation are that:

-- source code exists in **Libraries** (the Qooxdoo framework is a Library, as is any contribs you use, and also *your own application source code is a Library*)
+- source code exists in **Libraries** (the Qooxdoo framework is a Library, qooxdoo packages contain one or more libraries, and also *your own application source code is a Library*)

 - source code is compiled into one or more **Applications** (ie something that the end-user interacts with using their web browser)

 - when an Application is compiled, it is compiled to **Target** a particular usage, EG the "source" Target is for debugging the source code, and the "build" Target is for production use and is optimised and minified

 These key concepts appear in every compile.json, for example: